SES Water: East Surrey Water

-Leatherhead and District Water had been established in 1883, when the Leatherhead and District Waterworks Act 1883 (46 & 47 Vict. c. xvii) was granted which created the company, and authorised them to build wells and a pumping station on land close to the River Mole and the London, Brighton and South Coast Railway, in the parish of Fetcham, just to the west of Leatherhead.
+The Leatherhead and District Water Company had been established in 1883, when the Leatherhead and District Waterworks Act 1883 (46 & 47 Vict. c. xvii) was granted which created the company, and authorised them to build wells and a pumping station on land close to the River Mole and the London, Brighton and South Coast Railway, in the parish of Fetcham, just to the west of Leatherhead.
 This was connected by a pipeline to two service reservoirs, both in Leatherhead, which were used to supply water to Leatherhead, Ashtead, Mickleham, Fetcham, Great Bookham, Little Bookham, Stoke D'Abernon, Church Cobham and Street Cobham, now both part of Cobham.
 The act received royal assent on 31 May 1883.
 They also drew water from a borehole in Waterway Road, where the original buildings lasted until 1992, when they were demolished to make way for housing.
 Leatherhead became the next area to join East Surrey Water, when it was taken over under the East Surrey Water Act 1927 (17 & 18 Geo.
 5. c. civ).
 The act extended East Surrey Water's area of supply to include all of the area then supplied by Leatherhead and District Water, and also included the village of Effingham.
 A large pumping station was built in the 1930s, next to the original Waterway Road works, which was equipped with diesel pumps to transfer the water to the new Elmer Works on Hawks Hill.
 Diesel engines were subsequently replaced by electric motors.
 Elmer Works is labelled a water softening works on the 1935 Ordnance Survey map.
 The source of water for the Leatherhead pumping station is still a series of ten artesian wells near the millpond at Fetcham.